wp-plugins/db-toolkit/readme.txt

 == Frequently Asked Questions ==

 Q: Is there any Documentation?
 A: Nope.
-I intended on DB-Toolkit to be a personal project to help my own development, so I didnt write any as i was building it.
-I have however started writing up some tutorials and am working on new documentation which will be available eventually.
+I am working on it.

 Q: When will you have an RC release?
 A: Well you can technically use it now, however some things are still a little iffy (like cloned linking links) But it should mostly work on up to 3rd level interfaces.